bit-bots/TORSO_21_dataset/README.md

 ### Installation

-Follow these instructions to run the dataset scripts and the autoencoder.
+Follow these instructions setup the dependencies for the dataset scripts and the autoencoder.

 ```
 # Clone the repository